-How does Aritic and Aritic PinPoint comply with GDPR?
+How do Aritic and Aritic PinPoint comply with GDPR?

-Aritic has been preparing for the day GDPR comes to power, for almost a year now.
-And we at the team appreciate the law as a robust tool that will bring important principals of ethical treatment of data, security, and privacy.
-Our understanding and preparation have left us more than ready to achieve compliance with GDPR latest by May 25, 2018, the day when GDPR is scheduled to be enforced.
+Aritic had prepared for the day GDPR comes to power, for more than a year before it was implemented.
+And we at the team appreciate the law as a robust tool that will bring important principles of ethical treatment of data, security, and privacy.
+Our understanding and preparation have left us more than ready to achieve gdpr compliance thoroughly.

-We have understood and accommodated all the regulation, expanded individual rights of EU citizens, and our responsibilities as data controllers.
+We have understood and accommodated all the regulations, expanded the individual rights of EU citizens, and our responsibilities as data controllers.

-- Aritic and its products is also self-certified to EU-US, and Swiss-US privacy shield regimes.
+- Aritic and its products are also self-certified to EU-US, and Swiss-US privacy shield regimes.

-- Aritic and its products impact on your efforts to achieve GDPR Compliance.
+- Aritic and its products, impact your efforts to achieve GDPR Compliance.

 Newer more expansive rights of the Individuals

 Right of the individual to be forgotten: Contacts can directly get in touch with us to request the deletion of their data, or, you can enable the GDPR preference center option to manage your subscriber preference.
 You must remember, however, that our segments work independently, and if data is removed from one segment, it does not ensure that it is removed from the other segments as well.

 The right of the individual to object: Aritic PinPoint allows you to opt-out of a contact’s inclusion easily.
 Just change the settings in the contact preference.
 There is detailed information available on this process under the “Contact Preference” article.

 The right of the individual of access: Your Aritic PinPoint account allows you to export the segments or specific details within a list anytime.